ietf-tools/rfc2html/CONTRIBUTING.md

     ```
     This will save the current state of your branch so that it can be re-applied later.

-2. Run the [git rebase](https://git-scm.com/docs/git-rebase) command to fast-forward your branch to the latest commit from `develop` and then apply all your new commits on top of it:
+2. Run the [git rebase](https://git-scm.com/docs/git-rebase) command to fast-forward your branch to the latest commit from `main` and then apply all your new commits on top of it:
     ```sh
-    git rebase develop
+    git rebase main
     ```
     You can add the `-i` flag to the above command to trigger an interactive rebase session.
 Instead of blindly moving all of the commits to the new base, interactive rebasing gives you the opportunity to alter individual commits in the process.